Frequently Asked Questions

 The following are some of the most common questions asked by physicians.

-The contributions of 18% of your capped pensionable earnings that are made by your employer (e.g., your professional corporation) earn you a pension benefit of 2% of your capped pensionable earnings for each year that you participate in Medicus.
+You earn a pension benefit of 2% of your capped pensionable earnings for each year that you participate in Medicus.

-That amount is cumulative year over year, so the longer you participate in the plan the more your annual pension benefit will be when you retire.
-There are minimum guarantees in place to make sure that your pension payments continue to your spouse or beneficiary even if you pass away shortly after retirement.
+That amount is cumulative year over year, so the longer you participate in the plan the more your annual pension benefit will be when you retire – and there are minimum pension payment guarantees of at least 10 years in place to make sure that your pension payments continue to your spouse or beneficiary even if you pass away shortly after retirement.

 - For more details, please sign up to book a discovery meeting with the Medicus Support Team.